ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R213]** The process steps in a workstep MUST represent a verification system comprised of the set, or subset, of agreement rules and agreement data such that an input can be validated to comply with the agreement rules and agreement data, or not.

-**[R214]** The output of a workstep MUST represent the verifiable validation result of an input into a workstep as a correct new agreement state.
+**[R214]** The output of a workstep MUST represent the verifiable validation result of an input into a workstep as a correct or incorrect new agreement state.

 Note that a new agreement state after a correct workstep execution is defined as
 ```
 New Agreement State = Old Agreement State + Agreed upon New State Object + Workstep Output
 ```

-See sections 6.4 and 6.5 below on BPI accounts associated with state objects and BPI transactions for details.
+See sections 6.4 and 6.5 below on BPI Accounts associated with state objects and BPI transactions for details.

-**[R215]** A workstep instance MUST be associated with only one BPI workgroup.
+**[R215]** A workstep instance MUST be associated with only one workgroup.

 **[R216]** A workstep instance MUST inherit the security and privacy policies of its associated workgroup.